thebarunkumar/Notes-App/README.md

 ## File uploads

-- Backend uses Multer (`server/middleware/multer.js`) to accept image files (limit 5 MB, types: jpeg/jpg/png/gif).
+- Backend uses Cloudinary for image storage and management.
+- Image upload configuration is in `server/config/cloudinary.js`.
+- Supported file types: jpeg/jpg/png/gif (limit 10 MB).
-- Uploaded files are saved to the `uploads/` folder and served statically at `/uploads`.
+- Images are automatically optimized and served through Cloudinary's CDN.
-- When updating a todo with a new image, the server attempts to delete the old image file from disk.
+- When updating a todo with a new image, the old image is automatically deleted from Cloudinary.
+- Image URLs are stored in the todo document as Cloudinary secure URLs.

 ## Validation & error handling